Amazon MQ Features

 Amazon MQ is integrated with AWS Identity and Access Management (IAM) and provides you the ability to control the actions that your IAM users and groups can take on specific Amazon MQ brokers.
 Authentication from applications to the ActiveMQ broker itself is provided using username and password-based authentication.

-Amazon MQ is integrated with Amazon CloudWatch so you can monitor metrics on your brokers, queues, and topics.
-For example, you can monitor the depth of your queues and generate alarms when messages aren’t getting through.
+Amazon MQ is integrated with Amazon CloudWatch and AWS CloudTrail.
+With CloudWatch you can monitor metrics on your brokers, queues, and topics.
+For example, you can monitor the depth of your queues and generate alarms if messages aren’t getting through.
+Using CloudTrail, you can log, continuosly monitor, and retain Amazon MQ API calls.

 Broker Instance Types